guterres-alex/backend-interview-project-app-template/README.md

 There are two endpoints for checking results, one of them `/customer/{customer-id}/calculate` stores the calculations per device at runtime, making it faster, but if there are changes to the cost of the services this could be a problem.
-The other `/customer/{customer-id}/calculate/dynamic` does a dynamic calculation by device but requires heavier processing.
+The another `/customer/{customer-id}/calculate/dynamic` does a dynamic calculation by device but requires heavier processing.

 It is also possible check the endpoint documentation at the url: `/swagger-ui/index.html#/`